About the Standards

 ACORN's vision is for Australian patients to receive the safest and highest quality perioperative care in the world.
 Upholding standards for practice define us as a community of perioperative nursing professionals dedicated to providing care of a high quality.

-The ACORN Standards for Perioperative Nursing in Australia constitutes the specialty knowledge of the perioperative nursing community in Australia and represents the accepted standard for professional practice.
-Individual standards are regularly reviewed and updated by teams of reviewers according to a rigorous, structured process managed by the Standards Editor and the Standards Committee Chair.
-The ACORN Standards is held in high esteem by government, industry and the general public.
+The ACORN Standards for Perioperative Nursing in Australia (ACORN Standards) constitutes the specialty knowledge of the perioperative nursing community in Australia and represents the accepted standard for professional practice.
+Individual standards are regularly reviewed and updated by teams of reviewers according to a rigorous, structured process managed by the Professional Standards Officer and the Standards Committee.

 Accessibility to the Standards is of paramount importance to ACORN so electronic versions of revised or new standards are made available four times a year, as well as the biennial print edition.

-This 15th edition includes a new standard and a new guideline, three revised standards, a revised nursing role, a revised guideline and a revised position statement.
+ACORN released the current 15th edition in May 2018.
+It included a new standard and a new guideline, three revised standards, a revised nursing role, a revised guideline and a revised position statement.
 They are: